The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Symbol-Energy Correlation Analysis

 In this section, we study two key properties of the time-averaged correlations and covariances: \textit{(i)} the finite correlation length $M$ and \textit{(ii)} the symmetry with respect to the delays $\tau$ and $\taup$.
 Both properties play an important role in simplifying the model derivation.
 For simplicity, we omit the superscripts denoting the polarizations and use the generic notations for covariance functions $\bKc{\tau}{}$, $\bKa{\tau}{}$, and $\bKb{\tau,\taup}{}$.

 With finite correlation length, the correlation vanishes once the delay exceeds the correlation length due to the definite presence of independent symbols.
-The finite correlation length indicates limited support of covariance $\bKc{\tau}{}$, $\bKa{\tau}{}$, and $\bKb{\tau,\taup}{}$ that truly contribute to the reduction of NLI.
+The finite correlation length indicates limited support of the covariances $\bKc{\tau}{}$, $\bKa{\tau}{}$, and $\bKb{\tau,\taup}{}$ that truly contribute to the reduction of NLI.

 The symmetry of $\bKc{\tau}{}$ and $\bKa{\tau}{}$ simply indicates that it is an even function and with finite correlation length

 These two properties of covariance allow us to consider only the one-sided correlation when $0<\tau\leq M$.